cheya01/cheya01/README.md

 - 👋 Hi, I’m Chethiya Wanigarathne
 - 👀 I’m interested in Programming and Formula One
 - 🌱 I’m currently learning React Native
-- ⚡ Fun fact: Death screed of flying insects lol
+- ⚡ Fun fact: Dead screed of flying insects lol

 <!---
 cheya01/cheya01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.